The 14th (Buckinghamshire) Regiment

 In March 1836, the regiment was given permission to bear on its Colours the word Tournay in commemoration of the distinguished conduct of the Brigade consisting of the 14th, 37th and 53rd Regts in the action fought at Tournay on 22 May 1794.

-In 1876, the regimental title changed to The 14th (Buckinghamshire - The Prince of Wales's Own) Regiment, and on 1 July 1881, to the Prince of Wales's Own (West Yorkshire Regiment).
+In 1876, the regimental title changed to The 14th (Buckinghamshire - The Prince of Wales's Own) Regiment, and on 1 July 1881, to The 1st Battalion The Prince of Wales's Own (West Yorkshire Regiment).

 In 1922, The Prince of Wales's Own (West Yorkshire Regiment) became The West Yorkshire Regiment (The Prince of Wales's Own).